Arkanic/optar-ark/README.md

 The original project, [Twibright OPTical ARchiver](http://ronja.twibright.com/optar/), was released in 2007.
 This fork aims to enhance the usability and modularity of the program, with the optimal end goal in mind being a web-based client.

 ## Features (intended)
-- [33%] Support for configuration customisation without recompiling the source code
+- [66%] Support for configuration customisation without recompiling the source code
-- [50%] Add support for actually parsing the number string passed to `unoptar` to change unparse config, instead of ignoring and using compiled values in optar.h
+- [x] Add support for actually parsing the number string passed to `unoptar` to change unparse config, instead of ignoring and using compiled values in optar.h
 - [ ] Commandline support for configuring standard paper sizes, with custom KB per page densities
 - [ ] Support for multiple generic paper sizes without having to do annoying math
 - [ ] Look into interleaving golay/data sections between pages for high page counts
-- [ ] Modularisation of code so that it a) is all in one binary for cli usage and b) can be interfaced with as a c-style library
+- [10%] Modularisation of code so that it a) is all in one binary for cli usage and b) can be interfaced with as a c-style library
 - [ ] Cross-compilation to WASM

 ## Building